Six Questions With Karen & The Sorrows

 Who do you consider your greatest influences?

 I think you could probably divide all the indie bands of the world up into the Influenced-By-Neil-Young camp and the Anti-Neil camp.
 And we are squarely in the Neil camp.
 I love the Drive-By Truckers.
 I love Stevie Wonder.
 Rosanne Cash’s album Seven Year Ache is my root.
-But my idea of what it means make music probably comes more from queercore.
+But my idea of what it means making music probably comes more from queercore.
 Before I had my own band, I was living in Boston and smitten with this badass guitar-playing girl.
 She was a part of the local queercore scene, and I would follow her around to all her gigs.
 She took me to see Sleater-Kinney and The Need and The Butchies, and I learned a lot about DIY community and creating the space you need if it doesn’t already exist.
 That’s why I’ve worked so hard on building queer country community.
 Queercore taught me that building community is an important part of making music and of resistance.

 Outside of music, what do you like to do that you feel contributes to the creativity that you tap into for your music?